kabatyy/Driver-Drowsiness-Detection-In-Cars/README.md

 September 23rd, 2021
 ## Overview

-Drowsiness detection is a safety technology that can prevent accidents that are caused by drivers who fell asleep while driving.
+Drowsiness detection is a safety technology that can prevent accidents that are caused by drivers who fall asleep while driving.

-The objective of this intermediate Python project is to build a drowsiness detection system that will detect whether a person’s eyes are closed for a few seconds,the system will then alert the driver when drowsiness is detected.
+The objective of this intermediate Python project is to build a drowsiness detection system that will monitor the state of a person's eyes and then issue an alert if drowsiness is detected.

 The data obtained from [Kaggle](https://www.kaggle.com/datasets/prasadvpatil/mrl-dataset).It was created with the help of a larger-scale dataset of human eyes from Media Research Lab.